South Carolina Residential Builder Bond: A Comprehensive Guide

 How Much Does the South Carolina Residential Builder Bond Cost?

-The South Carolina Residential Builder surety bond can cost anywhere between $150 to $300 per year.
+The South Carolina Residential Builder surety bond can cost anywhere between $150 to $300 per year or $15 to $30 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $15,000 bond requirement.

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.